EGUERRA13/TunePath/README.md

 ## to do list

 * implement dynamic force layout
+* use music database api to check if input is valid musical artist
 * fix errornodetonowhere node so that source node just leads to stay here or remove it completely
 * refit to view when flowchart for different input is generated again
 * reword prompt for mainstream/accessible top node album